30 Things I Learned in My 30s for Success, Purpose & Well‑Being

 9. Commit to regular strenuous exercise for improved physical fitness, mental health, and longevity

-Unless you were an athlete, there is no reason you can’t be in a better shape in your 30s than you were in your 20s.
+Unless you are an athlete, there is no reason you can’t be in a better shape in your 30s than you were in your 20s.
 Commit to strenuous exercise routine at least 2 or 3 days a week.
 Exercise not only strengthens your body but also boosts mood, improves cardiovascular health, and enhances overall vitality.

 10. Prioritize a balanced, nutrient-rich diet to enhance energy, support digestion, and boost overall health